Preventing and Addressing Violent Extremism through Community Resilience Training Modules

-The religion and Mediation Course is a specialized training course developed for mediators, peace practitioners, policymakers, and other individuals working to address conflicts in contexts where religion, tradition, and/or different worldviews have strong relevance.
-This experience-oriented and interactive learning course aim to advance the understanding of how religion, tradition, and worldviews play a role in conflict resolution, provide tools for analyzing the role of religion, tradition, and worldviews in conflict, and advance familiarity in approaches to mediating and transforming conflicts with the aforementioned dimensions.
+The Religion and Mediation Course is a specialized training course developed for mediators, peace practitioners, policymakers, and other individuals working to address conflicts in contexts where religion, tradition, and/or different worldviews have strong relevance.
+This experience-oriented and interactive learning course aims to advance the understanding of how religion, tradition, and worldviews play a role in conflict resolution, provide tools for analyzing the role of religion, tradition, and worldviews in conflict, and advance familiarity in approaches to mediating and transforming conflicts with the aforementioned dimensions.

 UN Specialized Training Course

 The Network together with CSS/ETH Zurich, the Swiss Federal Department of Foreign Affairs and the Ministry of Foreign Affairs of Finland, and the UN Department of Political Affairs conduct specialized training courses for UNDPA and DPKO staff to advance religion and mediation within the United Nations.
 This course introduces concepts and tools for analyzing the role of religion, tradition, and worldview differences in conflict and approaches to mediating and transforming conflicts with these dimensions.
 The course combines guest speakers, peer-to-peer learning, case studies, simulations, and class discussions.

 Advocacy is the process of building support for a specific issue or cause and influencing others to take action in order to achieve the desired change.
 Advocacy can take place on many levels, including locally, nationally, regionally, and internationally.
 E-Advocacy is instrumentalizing the advocacy process online, or in other words, online organizing.